Birdie-Eye-View/Capstone-Project/README.md

 # Customer Review Analysis

-This repository contains all files, and ipython notebooks, used in this project.
+This repository contains all files and ipython notebooks used in this project.
 A full outline of all the files with descriptions can be found below.

-To view the Slide Deck, ["click here."](https://www.canva.com/design/DAFC1pAZhjY/37-GQyhTmSVtm3tACkxOEw/edit?utm_content=DAFC1pAZhjY&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
+To view the Slide Deck, ["click here."]

-To view the Handout, ["click here."](https://www.canva.com/design/DAFCXzznwGM/qiVjEIAp4Bx0uVw9UfR_Tg/edit?utm_content=DAFCXzznwGM&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)

-To view the Final Report, ["click here."](https://github.com/InPersonAnalysis/customer_review_capstone/blob/main/final_notebook.ipynb)
+To view the Final Report, ["click here."]

-To view the Dashboard, ["click here."](https://public.tableau.com/app/profile/mathias.w.boissevain/viz/Hotel_Review_Capstone/HotelDashboard)
+To view the Dashboard, ["click here."]

 ___
 ## Table of Contents